greeble-dev/bevy_mod_skinned_aabb/README.md

     - Meshes that only use skinning are safe.
 - Skinned AABBs are conservative but not optimal.
     - They're conservative in that the AABB is guaranteed to contain the mesh's vertices.
-    - But they're not optimal, in that the AABB may be larger than is necessary.
+    - But they're not optimal, in that the AABB may be larger than necessary.
 - Apps that use hundreds of different skinned mesh assets may have performance issues.
     - Each different asset adds some overhead to spawning mesh instances.
     - It's fine to spawn many instances of a small number of assets.